 Sophomore Honors are conferred each spring.
-Students with sophomore standing who are enrolled in the Spring Semester and have earned a minimum GPA of 3.25 on all coursework attempted through the end of their sophomore Fall Semester qualify for Sophomore Honors.
+Students with sophomore standing who are enrolled in the Spring Semester , who have earned a minimum GPA of 3.25 on all coursework attempted through the end of their sophomore Fall Semester, and who have completed a minimum of 25 credits at St. Andrews qualify for Sophomore Honors.
 Sophomores are not eligible for Sophomore Honors if they have received a grade of F in any college level course, or if they are on academic or social probation.